Covid-19 Related Pupil Absence

 Novel Coronavirus (COVID-19)

-Click on the documents below for advice and information about dealing with Coronavirus (Covid-19)
+Click on the documents below for advice and information about dealing with Coronavirus (COVID-19)

 and a simple breakdown for younger children.

-In the event of a full/partial school closure (short-term and/or long-term)
+Full or partial school closure (short-term and/or long-term)

 In the event of a school closure, staff will not be able to access the school site.
 Therefore, in this situation the school will: